cpave3/movie-api/README.md

 For interacting with the API, I recommend [Postman](https://www.getpostman.com)

+To use the included Postman collection, Import the included JSON file and run the login request.
+This will return an API key.
+Create a global environment variable in Postman called "key" and set it's value as the API key you just got.

+You can now use Postman to test all the API endpoints.

 Please note that most endpoints require authentication.
 You can authenticate witht eh API by providing your API key in the header of your request like so: `X-Authorization: {api_key_goes_here}`

 In order to get an API key, you can submit the following request: